mharoruiz/iberian_exception/README.md

 # replication

 This repository contains files to replicate the figures and tables in *Haro-Ruiz, M., Schult, C. & Wunder, C. (2023).
 The effects of the Iberian Exception mechanism on wholesale electricity prices and consumer inflation.
-A synthetic control approach.*
+A synthetic-controls approach.*

 This project lives in an `renv` reproducible environment which uses R version 4.2.3.
 It is recommended that you adjust your R version accordingly to execute the files successfully.